CONTENTS

 To finish, heat the remaining butter in a clean frying pan and cook the bacon and the French shallots for around 10 minutes.
 The French shallots should be softened but not brown.

 Note: I actually use more butter than the recipe suggests as I think it’s a little “light”.
-Since butter is only used to fry the vegetables and meat, this can be discretionary.
+Since butter is only used for frying vegetables and meat, this can be discretionary.

 My best tip is definitely not to rush it.
 Let the flavours take time to develop and you will be rewarded.

-Note: I didn’t use and seasoning in this recipe which probably goes against every rule, but I personally don’t believe it requires it.
-The wine, vegetables and herbs add such flavour to the base and the addition of the salty bacon is more than enough salt for me.
-Use of seasoning should be entirely at the cook’s discretion.
+Note: I didn’t use any seasoning in this recipe which probably goes against every rule, but I personally don’t believe it requires it.
+The wine, vegetables and herbs add such flavour to the base, and the addition of the salty bacon is more than enough salt for me.
+The use of seasoning should be entirely at the cook’s discretion.

 This recipe is for six people.
 I halved the recipe which gave us enough for dinner and then leftovers.
 The leftovers can be eaten the next day, although it will keep in the fridge for several days.
 The Beef Bourguignon can also be frozen for another time.